docQodly/docs/docs/studio/pageLoaders/components/rangeinput.md

 ## Data Integration

-The **Range Input** component allows for seamless integration of datasources, enabling dynamic data binding and interaction within the webform.
+The **Range Input** component allows for seamless integration of datasources, enabling dynamic data binding and interaction within the Page.

 :::info
 The datasource for the **Range Input** component should be a numeric value.